-Muscadine Grape Jam is a low-sugar or low-honey cooked jam made with Pomona’s Pectin.
+Muscadine Grape Jam is a low-sugar or low-honey cooked jam made with Pomona’s Universal Pectin.
 Pomona’s Pectin contains no sugar or preservatives and jells reliably with low amounts of any sweetener.
-See below for where to buy.

 Muscadine Grape Butter (pulp and juice, no skins) — use this recipe for Concord Grape Butter.